jeanbmar/s3-sync-client/docs/README.md

 ## Features

-- Sync a local file system with a remote Amazon S3 bucket
+- Sync from an S3 bucket to a local file system
-- Sync a remote Amazon S3 bucket with a local file system (multipart uploads are supported)
+- Sync from a local file system to an S3 bucket (with multipart uploads support)
-- Sync two remote Amazon S3 buckets
+- Sync from an S3 bucket to another S3 bucket
 - Sync only new and updated objects
 - Support AWS CLI options `--delete`, `--dryrun`, `--size-only`, `--include`, `--exclude`, `--follow-symlinks`, `--no-follow-symlinks`
 - Support AWS SDK native command input options